 Different methods may be appropriate and effective for different levels of groups.
-In lower-achieving groups, it may be necessary to guide the learner through the whole process of solving a task, starting from the basics.
-Conversely, in stronger groups, it may be sufficient to try to unblock suspected stuckness with a little help, identify the issues that are causing difficulty, find the points where most learners are stuck and target them.
+In lowerachieving groups, it may be necessary to guide the learner through the whole process of solving the problem, starting from the basics.
+Conversely, in stronger groups, it may be sufficient to try to unblock suspected stuckness with a little help, identify the issues that are causing difficulty, find the point where most learners are stuck and target them.